petuum/autodist/docs/usage/tutorials/docker.md

 # Train with Docker

-To facilitate the installation process on GPU machines and get started with AutoDist in minutes, the AutoDist team has published the reference [Dockerfile](https://github.com/petuum/autodist/blob/master/docker/Dockerfile.gpu).
+To facilitate the installation process on GPU machines and get started with AutoDist in minutes, the AutoDist team has published a reference [Dockerfile](https://github.com/petuum/autodist/blob/master/docker/Dockerfile.gpu).

 ## Building